Top 10 Workforce Trends in 2024

 The workforce and business practices have tremendously evolved post-pandemic.
 Businesses now majorly depend on Artificial Intelligence (AI) and automation for their success and growth.

-1) Workforce health and wellbeing continues to be a priority:
+1) Workforce health and well-being continue to be a priority:

 2) Transformed hiring practices: